 #

-SillyTavern doesn't generate the responses.
-It's just a middle-man that connects to an AI system.
+When you chat with a fictional character, SillyTavern doesn't generate the AI's responses.
+It's just a middle-man that you must connect to an AI system so it can ask it to generate the response.
 There are quite a few systems available to use, and the quality varies.

 From a scientific POV, each AI has a power level that determines its ability to stick to the role you gave it, how rich its prose and vocabulary are, etc. The higher its power level, the richer your experience.